Yongin: Geography

 Yongin has an inland location in the southern part of Gyeonggi province.

 Climate

 Yongin has a humid continental climate (Köppen: Dwa) due to its inland location.
-The average yearly temperature is 11.6°C, the average temperature in January is -3.1°C, the average temperature in August is 25.1°C, and the average yearly precipitation is 1,300mm.
+The average yearly temperature is 11.6 °C, the average temperature in January is -3.1 °C, the average temperature in August is 25.1 °C, and the average yearly precipitation is 1,300mm.

 Education

-Yongin has many university campuses, namely Yong-In University, noted for its sports courses, Myongji University's Yongin Campus, Hankuk University of Foreign Studies' Yongin Campus, the Police University, Kangnam University (named for its former campus in Gangnam-gu in Seoul), Yong-in Songdam College, Dankook University and Calvin University.
-Yongin also has many international school campuses, namely Fayston Preparatory School, an Advanced Placement school for Korean students noted for STEM excellence, and Gyeonggi Suwon International School, an IB World School with a boarding program for foreign students.
+Yongin has many university campuses, namely Yong-In University, noted for its sports courses, Myongji University's Yongin Campus, Hankuk University of Foreign Studies' Global Campus, the Police University, Kangnam University (named for its former campus in Gangnam District, Seoul), Yong-in Songdam College, Dankook University and Calvin University.

+Economy

+Yongin has a major tech industry, centered around memory chips and displays.

+The city is home to Samsung Electronics' Giheung Campus in Giheung District.
+It is Samsung's first semiconductor fabrication plant, completed in 1983, and produces DRAM.
+In 2024, a new R&D center for the company was completed at a cost of 20 trillion KRW.
+Later in the year, the South Korean government approved of Samsung's plan to invest 300 trillion KRW in the southwest of the city to build the world's largest semiconductor cluster.

+Yongin also hosts the headquarters of Samsung Display, the display subsidiary of Samsung Electronics, and Samsung SDI, the battery making subsidiary of Samsung Group.
+The Samsung Display's new headquarters were completed in 2024.

+In 2025, leading memory chipmaker SK Hynix announced its four fabs built in the southeast of the city will receive investments totaling up to an unprecedented 600 trillion KRW to meet booming demand in artificial intelligence.

+The two projects by South Korea's largest chipmakers will turn Yongin into the world's largest semiconductor hub.

+Yongin also has a major tourism industry, with Everland theme park, Caribbean Bay water park, the Korean Folk Village, and Daejanggeum Park all being major attractions.